Hasselqvist/hasselqvist.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth year phd candidate at the [ifo Institute](https://www.ifo.de/en) and the [University of Munich](https://www.en.econ.uni-muenchen.de/index.html), and affiliated with [SOFI](https://www.su.se/swedish-institute-for-social-research/) at Stockholm University.
-I received my masters and bachelors degrees from Uppsala University.

 My research interests are family economics, economics of education, and economics of migration and integration.

+ I received my masters and bachelors degrees from [Uppsala University](https://www.nek.uu.se/?languageId=1).

 ## Work in progress

 * Joint versus Sole Custody after Divorce: Causal Effects on Child Outcomes and Family Environment.

-* School starting age, sibling spillovers, and the academic performance of second-generation migrants
+* Gender differences and sibling spillovers in migrant families

 [More details](https://hasselqvist.github.io/research/)